 While latex and acrylic paints are more popular now because of the points above, oil-based paint is still good on steps and high-traffic areas.
 It has a high resistance to foot traffic and works well painted on steel and cast-iron railings.
 Many professionals will add sand to paint for porch and patio steps for extra traction.

 Based on 1 gallon covering 100 square feet and factoring in 2 coats of paint, your average cost for paint will be:

 |Home Size (Square Feet)||$30/gallon paint cost||$80/gallon paint cost|

 Another type of paint is on the market that claims to be a primer and paint in one.
-Basically it’s just thicker paint and costs twice as much as regular paint.
-Most painters aren’t fans, but if you have exterior walls in excellent condition already, and the self-priming paint is the same color as the original paint color, it could certainly save painting time with one coat going on instead of two.
+Basically, it’s just thicker paint and costs twice as much as regular paint.
+Most professional painters aren’t fans, but if you have exterior walls in excellent condition already, and the self-priming paint is the same color as the original paint color, it could certainly save painting time with one coat going on instead of two.

-The quality of your primer can make a big difference too—it must live up to its promise of acting as a preventative and preservative and give paint good traction.
+The quality of your primer can make a big difference too—it must live up to its promise of acting as a preventative and preservative and give paint excellent traction.
 According to Handyman’s Garage, the top three primers are $9–$19/quart.
 They are designed to resist peeling and mildew growth.

 Because of the extra painting time for anything other than walls and siding, expect to pay the following average prices for each item.
-Price are for paint application only and do not include setup, masking, or cleanup.
+Prices are for paint application only and do not include setup, masking, or cleanup.

 |Home Feature||Average Cost|

 |2’ x 4’ shutters or blinds||Brush $40; Spray $13|

 |Roof overhang to 30” wide||Roll and brush $0.67/foot; Spray $0.26/foot|